splunk/public-o11y-docs/sp-oncall/alerts/tips-tricks-multiple-escalation-policies.rst

 The second step of an escalation policy will not appear on your on-call calendar nor can overrides be scheduled for these shifts.
-If your company treats secondary on-call as ‘on-call,’ here’s a tip to get VictorOps to surface secondary in the on-call calendar and enable scheduled overrides for these responsibilities.
+If your company treats secondary on-call as ‘on-call,' here's a tip to get VictorOps to surface secondary in the on-call calendar and enable scheduled overrides for these responsibilities.